CyberHD1811/FuelRats-Paperwork/README.md

 ---

-Every explanation are ONLY recommendations based on my experiance with this structure.
+Every explanation are ONLY recommendations based on my experience with this structure.
 If i can't fill out something, i usually use a / as placeholder, but you can ofc leave it empty